 The Shame of Media Apathy

-If some of this is new to you it’s likely because finding quality local public-interest political coverage is increasingly rare.
+If some of this is new to you it’s likely because finding quality local public-interest political coverage to be increasingly rare.
 We can’t forget the mass media is among the primary beneficiaries of that $8 billion or so in campaign advertising this election cycle.
 Thus they are unlikely to dive too deeply into the shame of campaign finance.

 In local markets, the timidity of media outlets is even more glaring.
 Given the vocal anger on both sides of the political divide, many outlets find it risky to publish critical political coverage too regularly.
 This is because they know even playing things factually down the middle can risk offending some segment of their dwindling audience.
 So they largely avoid it.